 John Hancock worked for Mr Fynes who lived in Cross Tree House at the end of the 18th century.
 After the death of his master he took the house with the intention of setting up an inn there.
-Treleaven's Chronicle tells us that thinks went well at first, but perhaps he was too ambitious, and in 1809 he was forced to flee from his debts.
+Treleaven’s Chronicle tells us that he thinks went well at first, but perhaps he was too ambitious, and in 1809 he was forced to flee from his debts.
 See the Dancing Tree for more of its history.

 1799 Wed.
 May 15th.
 Mr John Hancock has taken his late Master Mr. Fyne’s House for an Inn, ’tis to be The Courtenay Arms, and he enters on it at Midsummer next.

 1799 Tue.
 Sep.
 17th.
 The Victuallers of this Town went to Newton to renew their licences and Mr. Hancock for a licence for the late Mr. Fynes’s House (London Inn and not the Courtenay Arms) but was refused.
 The Justices reason was ‘We will not increase the No. of Public Houses in Moreton’.
 Mr. Hancock was greatly disappointed.

 1799 Tue.
 Oct.
 22nd.
 Mr. Wm.
 Smale hath taken the House at Pound now occupied by Mr John Hancock, the latter is going to live in his late Master’s (Mr.Fynes) House at Cross and talks of opening a Coffee House, run a Chaise, and take in the London papers &c!!!

 1800 Tue.
 Sep.
 9th.
 Mr Hancock got a Licence for his House ‘The London Inn and Tavern’.
 The other Public Houses Licensed as usual.